aws-samples/amazon-dynamodb-labs/content/change-data-capture/overview/index.en.md

 chapter: true
 ---

 Imagine you have an e-commerce website where customers place orders for different items.
-The website relies on Amazon DynamoDB and it requires logging of all events from when an order is placed until the item delivered.
+The website relies on Amazon DynamoDB and it requires logging of all events from when an order is placed until the item is delivered.

 Website Requirements:

 * The status of orders placed on your website can be `ACTIVE`, `PLACED`, `COMPLETE` or `CANCELLED`.
 * You need to keep the current view of customers' orders on the main database table used by your application.
-* Each order as a `status` attribute and contains a list of one or more items.
+* Each order has a `status` attribute and contains a list of one or more items.

 In JSON format, an item on the orders table has the following attributes.